dance2die/sung.codes/content/blog/2018/how-to-implement-linq-methods-in-javascript-part-8/index.md

 ---
-title: "How to Implement LINQ methods in JavaScript - Part 8"
+title: How to Implement LINQ methods in JavaScript - Part 8
-date: "2018-04-28"
+date: '2018-04-28'
-coverImage: "featured-image-2.jpg"
+coverImage: featured-image-2.jpg
+published_at: '2018-04-28T22:30:19.000Z'
+tags: 'blogentry, programming, quicktip, series'
+author: Sung M. Kim
 ---

 Photo by [Pau Casals](https://unsplash.com/photos/kU-WKSyTcp4?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) LINQ methods (All, Contains, SequenceEqual) in this article  are somehow related in a way that they are predicates (returns true or false).